 -rule array

-Path to the files or http url with alerting and/or recording rules.
+Path to the files or http url with alerting and/or recording rules in YAML format.

 Supports hierarchical patterns and regexpes.